kensho-technologies/orama/docs/api.md

 The callback returns an object with the following properties:

 - **action** : `string`
-The action defines the type of event, it can be: 'mouseClick', 'mouseDown', 'mouseMove' 'mouseDrag', 'mouseUp', 'mouseLeave'.
+The action defines the type of event.
+It can be: 'mouseClick', 'mouseDown', 'mouseMove' 'mouseDrag', 'mouseUp', 'mouseLeave'.

 - **mouse** : `{x: number, y: number}`
 Mouse position of the action, relative to the page.